bbfox0703/AchievoLab/README.md

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.
-Use origin SteamAchievementManager cloud game data source, this part is Zlib license.
+Use [SteamAchievementManager](https://github.com/gibbed/SteamAchievementManager) cloud game data source, this part is Zlib license.